-The main goal of my research is to investigate the role pollinator friendly flowers play in exposing pollinators to pesticides and to inform practices used by farmers, researchers and citizens to increase benefits to pollinators.
-Using greenhouse experiments and observational field surveys, my research will address three objectives:
+The main goal of my research was to investigate the role pollinator friendly flowers play in exposing pollinators to pesticides.
+Using greenhouse experiments and observational field surveys, this research addresses the following objectives:

 Objective 1.
-Determine if different flowers express different quantities of pesticides in pollen and nectar.
+Determine if flowers vary in their expression of pesticides in floral resources.

 Bees pollinate 80-90% of flowering plants, including 75% of agricultural crops, and contribute 235 - 577 billion dollars to the economy each year 10,111 There are an estimated 25,000 bee species worldwide, with many of the species in decline 12.
 Out of concern for our food supply and ecosystem health, efforts have increased to aid pollinators.
 Despite the increasing research in this area, nothing has been definitively identified as the cause of the decline bee populations.
 However the increasing use of pesticides has been strongly implicated as the cause of pollinator declines6.

 Pesticides have been implicated in numerous studies as harmful to pollinators4,5,16–19.
 They are acutely toxic to pollinators, reduce brood survival and foraging success and lead to Colony Collapse disorder 4,5.
 Although most pesticide applications occur in agricultural habitats, non-agricultural areas and flowers are increasingly recognized as a significant additional source of exposure19–21.
 As little as 1-10 % of aerosol pesticides, and 1.6-20 % of systemic pesticides, reach target plants directly, with the rest ending up in the soil, water and air 5,22.
 These pesticides can remain in soils for years after the initial application9,19,23–25, where they can be absorbed by non-target plants and expressed in plant tissue, nectar and pollen3,26–28.